MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up.md

         }
     ```

-- The Android SDK provides a utility class `UserAttribute.Builder` to create user attributes.
-For example, to submit *city* and *country*, use the following code snippet to build the `userAttributes` variable:
+- The Android SDK provides a utility class `UserAttribute.Builder` that you use to create user attributes.
+For example, to submit *city* and *country* user attributes, use the following code snippet to build the `userAttributes` variable:

     ```kotlin
          val userAttributes = UserAttributes.Builder